-Can you share any CSU support services that have made the transition to study easier?
+Can you share any support services that have made the transition to study easier?

-I found the Head Start program informative as to the general requirements while studying, and ALLaN for assistance with all things study wise.
+I found the Head Start program informative as to the general requirements while studying, and Study Skills for assistance with all things study wise.

 What are the benefits of studying with a regional university?

 One of the advantages would definitely be the lifestyle compared to living in the cities.
 Things are just that little bit more relaxed and open-aired, which can be mentally beneficial when studying full-time.

 What are three highlights from your experience with us?